jane-klavir/nanophotonics-rl/README.md

 # Reinforcement Learning for Inverse Design of Mie-Scattering Nanoparticles

-Furkan Akkoyun

-Mehmet Emre Andıran

-Jane Klavir

-Bekir Bartu Cebebi
+Authors: Furkan Akkoyun, Mehmet Emre Andıran, Jane Klavir, Bekir Bartu Cebeci

 RL methods for nanophotonic design.
 The forward problem which predicts the optical response of a particle from its geometry and material is solved by